Arctic Horizon Scan 2022 Workshop

 Accommodation options include a standard room with shared facilities in St Peter’s College for £55/night, or an en-suite room for £85/night.
 All rooms are on the main site of the college.
 The workshop dinner on 8th Sep is a three-course meal in St Peter’s College, subsidised by the Polar Forum, and costs £34.25.

 As in-person places are limited to 50, and we want to ensure a good balance of expertise, we are awarding in-person places on the basis of a short application.
-To apply for in-person attendance, please fill in this Google Form.
-Successful applicants will be informed by 27th July, and will then be able to register via the University of Oxford’s Online Stores.
+To apply for in-person attendance, please fill in this Google Form (deadline extended).
+We aim to return decisions promptly.
+Successful applicants will then be able to register via the University of Oxford’s Online Stores.

 Covering costs for Indigenous delegates